RuntianZ/grw-vs-erm/readme.md

 This repository contains codes for experiments to empirically validate our theoretical results.
 Particularly, we conduct the experiments on two datasets: Waterbirds and CelebA.

-The first part of our experiments (synthetic dataset) can be found at https://colab.research.google.com/drive/1Yt2MsAvOhZ0Rf0pFK1AqSaO7WaVpFX5p?usp=sharing.
+The first part of our experiments (MNIST images) can be found at https://colab.research.google.com/drive/1Yt2MsAvOhZ0Rf0pFK1AqSaO7WaVpFX5p?usp=sharing.

 ## Training